|Nutrition Facts (per serving)|

 If you love artichokes and are looking for new and different ways to prepare them, try them the Turkish way.
-In Turkey, you not only eat the leaves or the hearts of the artichoke, you eat the entire bottom of the vegetable.
-This way you get more artichoke flavor punch per artichoke!
+In Turkey, you not only eat the leaves or the hearts of the artichoke, but you also eat the entire bottom of the vegetable.
+This way you get more artichoke flavor punch per artichoke.

 Advantages of Artichoke Bottoms

 Artichoke bottoms Turkish-style is a spectacular dish eaten alone, as an alternative to salad, or the traditional Turkish way as a part of a larger line-up of meze, or starters served before the main meal.
 The light flavors and seasoning with fresh dill weed accent rather than overpower the delicate flavor of the artichoke.

 This recipe makes a wonderful dish for company.
 You can prepare it beforehand, and it looks beautiful on the plate.
 Once you learn how to cut and peel the artichoke, preparation is easy.

 Artichokes are very nutritious, low in calories, carbs, and fat and high in fiber and vitamin C among other healthy nutrients.
 This recipe only is also great for vegetarians and vegans.